stevebroshar/CsvReader/README.md

 where the RFC is confusing or IMO deficient/wrong.
 Specifically:

  1. *Each record is located on a separate line, delimited by a line break (CRLF).*
  Well, sortof.
 A new line terminates a record -- unless it's within a quoted value.
+ So, records never share a line, but a record can span multiple lines.

  2. *The last record in the file may or may not have an ending line break.*  Yep!
 And further, any blank line is ignored ... unless it's within a quoted value.